ajutras/pocpages/index.md

 m0rkcoin is still a relatively new coin, we soft launched around mid Jan 2018.
 The project is not yet fully completed but we're working hard on it.

-Jan 2018 - Build Windows and Linux wallet - DONE
+[x] Jan 2018 - Build Windows and Linux wallet
-Jan 2018 - Launch the official mining pool - DONE
+[x] Jan 2018 - Launch the official mining pool
-Feb 2018 - Launch first version of GUI Wallet for Windows and Linux - DONE Mar 2018 - Launch website/landing page - In Progress Mar 2018 - Build and launch a Blockchain and Transaction explorer - In Progress Mar 2018 - Build Mac wallet and GUI wallet
+[x] Feb 2018 - Launch first version of GUI Wallet for Windows and Linux [x] Feb 2018 - Minimal website/landing page
+[] Mar 2018 - Better website/landing page
+[] Mar 2018 - Build and launch a Blockchain and Transaction explorer - In Progress [] Mar 2018 - Build Mac wallet and GUI wallet
-Q2 2018 - Get listed on an exchange
+[] Q2 2018 - Get listed on an exchange

 ## Whitepaper